bishoksan/LHornSolver/README.md

 Input: a set of Horn clauses.
 They are written using Prolog notation: e.g. `h(X):- C, b1(X1),...,bn(Xn).`

-Output: A solution if the clauses are solvable using the tool and a counterexample otherwise.
+Output: A solution if the clauses are solvable using the tool or a counterexample otherwise.

 ## How to run
 1. `ciaoc src/linearsolve`